karayabin/universe-snapshot/universe/Ling/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Api/Generated/Classes/UserPreferenceApi/deleteUserPreferenceById.md

-Deletes the userPreference identified by the given id.
+Deletes the user preference identified by the given id.